stepanzak/dotfiles/logseq-public-docs/os-install-instructions.md

 		- edit your zshrc (`nvim ~/.config/zsh/.zshrc`)
 			- remove the line sourcing broot at the bottom
 		- OR just run `chezmoi apply -v` and agree to overwrite .zshrc
+	- Set up cloudflared tunnel ssh:
+		- run `cloudflared access ssh-config` and add the text to the file it tells you to add.
+		- replace [your hostname] with ssh.stepanzak.cc
 - ## Neovim config
 	- I use [NvChad](https://github.com/NvChad/NvChad) as my base config.
 Install it:
 		- you first need to remove the nvim config folder: